Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/posts/japan.md

 ---
 title: Python
-excerpt: 'I have knowledge in python,'
+excerpt: 'I have knowledge in python, that is an interpreted programming language.'
 date: '2019-03-24'
 thumb_img_path: /images/Pythonlogo-535755b6.jpg
 thumb_img_alt: Fushimi Inari Shrine in Kyoto